Nick689/CustomPOS/Server-install.md

 ```
 /etc/init.d/mysql reload

-check if mariadb is listening on your chosen port:	netstat -anp | grep portnumber
+check if mariadb is listening on your chosen port with:	netstat -anp | grep *portnumber*

 if not you may have duplicate config file